 1) Payne & Jones

 Below you'll find background information on each series:

 1) Based on book sales, Payne & Jones is my most popular series.
-Jonathon Payne and David Jones have been featured in eight novels, starting with The Plantation.
+Jonathon Payne and David Jones have been featured in nine novels, starting with The Plantation.
 I never intended them to be “series” characters.
 In fact, my original plan was to kill Jones at the end of the first book.
 He was going to die heroically―giving his life to save another―but he was definitely going to eat a bullet at the end of the story.